 Stories from Upperville

-The oldest horse show in the nation
+Top riders share their memories from the oldest horse show in the nation

 One cold day in the winter of 1853, Colonel Richard Henry Dulany, gentleman planter and sportsman, was riding through his fields when he found a colt cast in a low fence.
 Upon freeing the young horse, he discovered the colt’s feet had frozen, which added to the dismay he already felt about the living conditions of horses who were typically regarded by his fellow planters solely as sources of labor.
 To encourage better treatment of horses and improve the local breeding, he resolved to establish America’s first horse show.
 He chose as a site a beautiful section of his property two miles east of the village of Upperville, a farm characterized by a breathtaking setting with stately oak trees, a panoramic view of the Blue Ridge Mountains, and soft grassy areas that would be kind to the horses’ feet.
 The Upperville Union Club, as it was originally called, continued until the start of the Civil War, and resumed in 1869, again under Colonel Dulany’s leadership, who continued in this role until 1906.
 By that time he had rebranded the show as The Upperville Colt and Horse Club, and classes had been expanded to include ponies, coaching, and saddle horses.
 Over the next hundred years, the Upperville Horse Show became established as arguably the most prestigious horse show in America.